Desmond Bane: Memphis Grizzlies (2020–2025)

-On October 24, 2022, Bane scored a career-high 38 points in a 134–124 win over the Brooklyn Nets.
+On October 24, 2022, Bane scored a then-career-high 38 points in a 134–124 win over the Brooklyn Nets.
 On November 11, during a 114–103 win over the Minnesota Timberwolves, he suffered a right foot injury.
 Three days later, the Grizzlies announced that Bane was diagnosed with a Grade 2 sprain of his right big toe and would be re-evaluated in 2-to-3 weeks.
 On December 7, the Grizzlies announced that Bane was ruled out for another three-to-four weeks with the injury.
 However, he made his return ahead of schedule on December 24, recording 17 points, three rebounds and two assists in a 125–100 win over the Phoenix Suns.